 Books available to borrow from the Hillel Milwaukee library

 The following books offer a variety of perspectives on the long and complicated history of Israel.
 They are available to borrow from the Hillel Milwaukee library.
-Please contact Anna Goldstein at email@example.com to arrange to borrow any of these books.
+Please contact Anna Goldstein Koenig at firstname.lastname@example.org to arrange to borrow any of these books.
 Click on any of the images to learn more about the book.

 Israel.
 The small strip of arid land is 5,700 miles away but remains a hot button issue and a thorny topic of debate.
 But while everyone seems to have a strong opinion about Israel, how many people actually know the facts?

 Here to fill in the information gap is Israeli American Noa Tishby.
 Offering a fresh, 360-degree view, Tishby brings her straight-shooting, engaging, and slightly irreverent voice to the subject, creating an accessible and dynamic portrait of a tiny country of outsized relevance.
 Through bite-sized chunks of history and deeply personal stories, Tishby chronicles her homeland’s evolution, beginning in Biblical times and moving forward to cover everything from WWI to Israel’s creation to the real disputes dividing the country today.
 Tackling popular misconceptions with an abundance facts, Tishby provides critical context around headline-generating controversies and offers a clear, intimate account of the richly cultured country of Israel.